BLiTz3R/easyhttp/README.md

 # easyHTTP v0.1
-A custom HTTP library (AJAX with callbacks)
+A custom HTTP request library (AJAX with callbacks)